yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 en: ## 4th Level -- Vim Superpowers
 fr: ## 4ième Niveau -- Les super pouvoirs de Vim

-en: With all preceding commands you should be comfortable to use vim.
+en: With all preceding commands you should be comfortable using vim.
 en: But now, here are the killer features.
 en: Some of these features were the reason I started to use vim.
 fr: Jusqu'ici vous avez appris les commandes les plus courantes.